Two to Conquer: Plot summary

 Six years later, Bard, now called Bard mac Fianna or the Wolf, is a mercenary in Scaravel.
 He learns that King Adrin has died, and that his widow has returned with her infant son to her own kin.
 Geremy Hastur now claims the right to hold Castle Asturias and its lands.
 Bard's father, Rafael, asks Bard to return and support his claim to Asturias.
 He also learns that Melisendra has borne him a son, Erlend.

 Bard arrives at his father's home.
-The following day, Geremy Hastur's envoy arrives to request a truce so their armies may join together to repel an attack from Serrais.
+The following day, Geremy Hastur's envoy arrives to request a truce so their armies may join to repel an attack from Serrais.
 The truce is accepted.
 Bard marches his small army towards Castle Asturias, only to discover that the army of Serrais stands in his way.
 In battle, Serrais is defeated.
 Bard meets with Geremy and demands to know Carlina's whereabouts, indicating that he continues to view her as his wife.
 He fails to retrieve her from the Island of Silence, where she has joined the priestesses of Avarra.

 At the wedding of Geremy Hastur and Ginevra Harryl, Bard learns that many of the Towers are now sworn to neutrality, following the example of Varzil Ridenow, Keeper of Neskaya.
 Varzil arrives to return Alaric di Asturien, Bard's brother, to Castle Asturias.
 Varzil asks Rafael di Asturien to sign on to The Compact, which forbids the use of laran weapons.
 Varzil also hints that the era of hundreds of autonomous kingdoms must come to an end if Darkover wants peace.
 In the end, Rafael di Asturien and Bard clearly oppose it.